mturnbo/datasciencecoursera-getdata-008/README.md

-Tidy Data From Human Activity Recognition Using Smartphones Dataset
+Tidy Data From Human Activity Recognition Using Smartphone Datasets
 ===============================

 The data was transformed in the following steps: